oVirt/ovirt-site/source/release/4.4.8/index.md

    The maximum number of vCPUs has been increased to 710 on x86_64 architecture and 4.6 cluster level.
 Additionally, the limit on the number of CPU sockets has been effectively removed for 4.6 cluster levels.

+ - [BZ 1955375](https://bugzilla.redhat.com/show_bug.cgi?id=1955375) **[cinderlib] Provide cinderlib prerequisites in host and engine installation**

+   Feature:

+Automatically install dependencies required for using cinderlib with ceph

+Reason:

+Currently users are required to manually install cinderlib and ceph dependencies like python3-cinderlib, python3-os-brick (on each host) and ceph-common.
+To make installation simpler, the dependencies will be installed automatically.

+Result:

+Now cinderlib+ceph dependencies are pulled automatically on the ovirt-engine host and vdsm hosts. ceph-common and python3-cinderlib will be installed on the ovirt-engine host, ceph-common and python3-os-brick will be installed on the vdsm hosts.

  - [BZ 1941507](https://bugzilla.redhat.com/show_bug.cgi?id=1941507) **[RFE] Implement rotation mechanism for /var/log/ovirt-engine/host-deploy**

    Feature: Implement logrotate for check for updates